Should I Rent or Buy a House?

 Deciding whether to buy a house or keep renting.
 Tune out everyone else, and make your own decision.

 Updated: April 7, 2016

-The "rent or buy" decision is no longer the no-brainer it once was.
-During the bubble days, when real estate prices seemed to be going up by thousands of dollars a week, the prevailing advice was, "Buy as soon as you possibly can!"
-But we've since seen where that advice got people -- in many cases, into financial trouble (if not foreclosure), having bought houses they couldn't really afford, with mortgages that ultimately dwarfed what they could have been paying in rent for a similar home.
+The "rent or buy" decision is not always a no-brainer.
+During super-hot markets, when real estate prices can sometimes go up by thousands of dollars a week, the prevailing advice is, "Buy as soon as you possibly can!"
+But we've also seen where that advice has gotten people; namely into financial trouble (if not foreclosure) when the hot market turns out to have been a bubble.
+They bought houses they couldn't really afford, with mortgages that ultimately dwarfed what they could have been paying in rent for a similar home.

-So, it's time to take a step back and rethink your strategy.
+So, carefully consider your homebuying strategy.
 If you're currently a renter, but thinking about buying, consider both:

 - whether your plans and lifestyle would dovetail well with buying a house, and

 - whether buying a house makes financial sense for you.

 Does Buying a House Fit Your Plans and Lifestyle?

 Let's clear up a common myth.
 You don't have to buy a house; not now or ever.
 It's not a necessary part of being a grownup.
 Plenty of people rent for their entire lives, some of them bemused by the money and effort the rest of us put into buying, maintaining, remodeling, and otherwise fussing over our homes.